Centamin PLC (CEE) to Issue Dividend of $0.06 on May 15th

 Centamin PLC (TSE:CEE) announced a dividend on Thursday, April 30th, TickerTech reports.
-Stockholders of record on Friday, May 15th will be given a dividend of 0.06 per share on Friday, May 15th.
-This represents a dividend yield of 2.11%.
+Investors of record on Friday, May 15th will be given a dividend of 0.06 per share on Friday, May 15th.
+This represents a yield of 2.11%.
 The ex-dividend date is Thursday, April 30th.
-This is a boost from Centamin’s previous dividend of $0.04.
+This is a positive change from Centamin’s previous dividend of $0.04.

 Centamin Company Profile